 - 1. Go to System > Table Customization. - 2.
 In the Incident Columns pane, drag and drop the columns from the Available Column Headers to the Customized Column Headers and Orders. - 3.
-In the Table Settings pane, specify the Page Size and select the View Type. - 4.
+In the Event Columns pane, drag and drop the columns from the Available Column Headers to the Customized Column Headers and Orders. - 4.
+In the Table Settings pane, specify the Page Size and select the View Type. - 5.
 Click Save.